100% FreeNo signupNo email

 What you'll pay to renew — and upgrade to a REAL ID — in your state.
-All 50 states + DC.
-2026 fees, validity periods, online-renewal eligibility, late penalties.
+All 50 states 2026 fees, validity periods, online-renewal eligibility, late penalties.

 Calculator